lakshyaag/Deep-Learning-From-Scratch/README.md

 # Deep Learning from Scratch

-This repository contains the code to build popular deep learning models from scratch using only tensors from PyTorch.
+This repository contains the code to build popular deep learning models from scratch using only tensors from PyTorch, and minimal usage of other libraries.

 ## Models